The things you can claim tax on as a teacher.

-If they were required to pay for field excursions and school camps that have an educational benefit related to the curriculum and where the teacher had to pay their expenses; first aid courses if they are the designated first aid person; or seminars that relate to their work as a teacher or education professional.
-In order to qualify for this deduction, the field trip or school camp must have an educational benefit related to the curriculum in order to be eligible for this deduction.
+If they were required to pay for field excursions and school camps that had educational value related to the curriculum, first aid classes if they were the designated first aider, or seminars relevant to their work as a teacher or education professional, they might be qualified to claim a deduction.
+The field trip or school camp must provide educational value that is connected to the curriculum in order to be eligible for this deduction.

-Because their jobs require them to spend extended periods of time outside, they may also be able to file a claim for teaching aids, union and professional fees, and protective items and equipment like sunscreen, sunglasses, and sun hats that they wear while they are working to protect themselves from the risk of illness or injury because their jobs require them to spend prolonged periods of time outside.
+They may also be able to file a claim for teaching aids, union and professional fees, as well as protective gear like sunscreen, sunglasses, and sun hats that they use while they are working to shield themselves from the risk of illness or injury because their jobs require them to spend a lot of time outside.

 Keep in mind that in order for a teacher to be eligible to deduct costs associated with their profession, they must fulfil all of the following requirements:

 - They must have used the funds but have not been compensated for doing so.